 Digital group card platforms like Happy-milo's Happy Wall allow guests to contribute messages, photos, and stickers in one shared space accessible anytime.
 Unlike a single card passed around a table, a Happy Wall has no contributor limit.
 Fifty guests can add wishes, upload photos, and even trigger virtual confetti animations.
 The couple receives one beautiful, scrollable keepsake after the ceremony.

-Video tribute services
+Video tribute services and video conferencing

 Tribute compiles personal video clips from multiple contributors into a single montage.
 Recipients cry happy tears watching these videos 84.4% of the time.
 That number reflects how powerful a well-produced video tribute can be.
 Guests record short clips on their phones, upload them to the platform, and the service stitches everything together.